mlohajner/AFST/afst2/README.md

 - the path or SMB share can't be resolved on the remote's own end,
 - or anything else goes sideways

-— **AFST2 falls back to the standard snapshot method**: a local `find` walking the network mount, exactly as original AFST always did.
+**AFST2 falls back to the standard snapshot method**: a local `find` walking the network mount, exactly as original AFST always did.
 Nothing breaks, nothing hangs waiting on something that isn't going to answer.
 You lose the speed-up for that run, not the sync.

-This fallback is evaluated **per side, independently.** SOURCE and DEST are judged separately - one can succeed via the fast path while the other falls back, and the sync still completes correctly either way.
+This fallback is evaluated **per side, independently.** SOURCE and DEST are judged separately - one can succeed via the "fast path" while the other falls back, and the sync still completes correctly either way.
 This also means AFST2 works unmodified even when invoked from a third machine where *both* SOURCE and DEST are remote to it.

 ### In short